 I tried sisal twine, which caused a number of lines to fail during hurricane Irma.
 I re-strung them up with paracord, but jute might be good enough.

 The storms we get in Florida will blow your hops around, causing the bines to slowly weaken and break.
 Tight lines lessens this weakness.

 The only pest I saw were green armyworms, and the occasional cocoon.
 They found the leaves on the bines very tasty.
 I picked off or squashed the armyworms, and sprayed with water mixed with a small amount of detergent.

 I was recommended Cascade, which is good news for IPA lovers.
 Burt's has a few varieties similar to Cascade that have grown well.
 The Neomexicanus varieties are also very hardy, and available at Great Lakes Hops.
-I had some success with Vanguard as well.
+I had some success with Vanguard, Horizon, Crystal, Glacier and Magnum too.